derek-knox/Notes/MobX Quick Start Guide by Pavan Podila & Michel Weststrate.md

 Observable types (`observable()` is shorthand and automatically using the below APIs):
 - objects: `observable.object({})`
 - arrays: `observable.array([])`
+  - use `toJS()` for actual JavaScript array to use with non-MobX APIs/libs
 - maps: `observable.map(value)`
+  - use w/ES6 Map (tracks additions/removals after creation unlike an `observable.object`
 - primitives, functions, class-instances: `observable.box(value)`

 *MobX applies deep observability (every property at every level of an object-tree, array, or map including additions/removals fo arrays and maps)*